mabdi/SmallAmp-evaluations/pull-requests/pull-requests.md

 existing test method in the test class `OPDiagramTest`.
 The suggested test method is shown in the figure below.

+![Changes on an existing test method sent in a pull-request to the project OpenPonk](figures/pr-openponk.png)

 The assertions in lines 104 to 107 verify the state of a freshly initialized `OPDiagram` object (where model is `nil`).
 Then the model has been set to an appropriate value.
 The assertions in lines 109 to 112